 In addition to the core technology integrated curriculum, 3D printing has been added as an activity to enhance instruction in grades 3 through 8.
 This technology has cross-curricular integration.

 All students in grades kindergarten through 8 participate in a weekly technology class in our technology lab taught by certified technology educators.
 In these classes, the content is tied to the curriculum at each grade level, while the skills are tied to the International Society for Technology in Education (ISTE) standards.
 Students are taught coding in grades 1 through 8, 3D print design starting in grades 3 through 8 and HTML coding in 8th grade.
 Students work at chromebooks and learn the Google Workspace suite of apps.
 Middle school students are taught basic video and animation creation.

 All classrooms have interactive technology that allows students to become more involved in lessons.
-Classroom technologies include interactive white boards, portable Chromebook carts, hand-held student response devices, projectors, document cameras, tablet learning centers (Kindle and iPad), digital media resources, and wireless access.
+Classroom technologies include interactive white boards, hand-held student response devices, projectors, document cameras, digital media resources, and wireless access.
 Teachers can utilize such devices to quickly assess student progress and to reinforce or challenge students based on individual needs.
-Our mobile Chromebook cart can be used for document creation, classroom presentations, internet access, and digital media lessons.